 Masterclass Venue and Philosophy

-For 2022, we intend to base the whole class at Muscatatuck Urban Training Center, Indiana, USA, a unique facility that has a suitably large training complex.
+For the future, we intend to run the classes at appropriate locations in UK, Europe, USA and Australia that have a suitably large training complex.
 Purpose-built to support the sophisticated requirements of today’s specialized disaster response technicians and operational command groups.

 Intended to be an intense programme in techniques and of immersion involvement in development for all concerned to make the most of the investment in time and budget.
 This will be through having technical input about how to: